Fitter, faster, stronger, leaner

 There is an old saying in exercise - "If you always do what you always did, you will always get what you always got".

 When they started their current workout routine what they were doing will have worked.
 It provided overload and sufficient training stimulus to force their bodies to adapt, to change, to improve.
 The thing is the human body is lazy!
 Once it can comfortably perform the activities it is being asked to do, it ceases making adaptations and we stop getting the benefits we seek from exercise.
 If we do not try to progress our workouts, the very most we can expect is to maintain our current physical condition and the worst-case scenario is that we actually lose fitness as our body becomes ultra-efficient at the exercises we perform which in turn lowers the training effect of our training sessions.
-It takes the body 3-6 weeks to adapt to a stressor like exercise.
+It takes the body 3-6 weeks to adapt to a stressor like an exercise.
 After that, it takes a new stressor to keep the body adapting and improving.

 People stay with the same exercise regime for a number of reasons - partly physical and partly psychological.
 Examine this list and see if any of the points relate to you and your current workout situation: